parmaja/p-sard/README.md

     {* This a block comment, compiled, useful for documentation, or regenrate the code *};
     := x; //Return result to the main object

+First init of the variable define the type

     s:='Foo';
     s:=s+' Bar';
     :=s; //It will retrun 'Foo Bar';